cosimino81/time-series-tutorial-R/README.md

 # time-series-tutorial-R
-Forecast tutorial for a random generated time serie
+The following tutorial is based on a random generated time serie.
+Across code i apply the three basic forecast methods (mean, naive and drift) in order to understand who gives the best accuracy.

+The serie is generated with the rnorm() function and it can be reproducible based on the set.seed() function.